 Babies like to be entertained and a lot of the time they’re learning as they play.
 Play mats and play gyms not only keep them happily occupied but can also help with their development.

 What is a baby play mat?

-A baby play mat is a mat which uses contrasting colours and textures (and sometimes shapes) to stimulate your baby and encourage them to move, play and learn.
+A baby play mat is a mat which uses contrasting colors and textures (and sometimes shapes) to stimulate your baby and encourage them to move, play and learn.
 Some mats also incorporate sound The idea behind a play mat is to encourage your baby to move around on the floor, either on their tummy or by crawling.

 A baby gym is a free-standing arch (usually in plastic, sometimes in wood) with toys hung from it.
 Baby gyms are intended to encourage babies to reach up off the floor.